Malar rash

-A malar rash of lupus is red or purplish and mildly scaly.
-It has the shape of a butterfly, and involves the bridge of the nose.
-Notably, the rash spares the nasolabial folds of the face, which contributes to its characteristic appearance.
-It is usually macular with sharp edges, and not itchy.

-There are may conditions which can cause rashes with a similar appearance to a malar rash.
+Many conditions can cause rashes with a similar appearance to a malar rash.
 A malar rash is present in approximately 46–65% of people with lupus.

 Definition

 A malar rash of lupus is red or purplish and mildly scaly.
 It has the characteristic shape of a butterfly, and involves the bridge of the nose.
 Notably, the rash spares the nasolabial folds of the face, which contributes to its characteristic appearance.
 It is usually macular with sharp edges, and not itchy.
 The rash can be transient or progressive with involvement of other parts of the facial skin.

 While some literature has described the slapped-cheek rash of fifth disease as a malar rash, it differs slightly in that the nose is typically spared.

 Differential diagnosis

-There are many conditions which can cause rashes with a similar appearance to a malar rash.
-These include:
+Conditions that can cause rashes with a similar appearance to a malar rash include: